h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

 strategy <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`__.
 The model factory must be defined for each supported model type (DRF, GBM, DL, and K-means).
-The hyperspace walk strategy specifies how the user-defined space of hyper parameters is traversed.
+The hyperspace walk strategy specifies how the user-defined space of hyperparameters is traversed.
 The space definition is not limited.
 For each point in hyperspace, model parameters of the specified type are produced.

-The implementation supports a simple Cartesian grid search as well as random search with several different stopping criteria.
+The implementation supports a simple cartesian grid search as well as random search with several different stopping criteria.
 Grid build triggers a new model builder job for each hyperspace point returned by the walk strategy.
 If the model builder job fails, the resulting model